bobbybudnick/SFS-Infrastructure/README.md

 AI_MESSAGE_DIALOG - present a dialog for incoming messages of various types
 12. Captcha
-Bots are a threat on the modern Internet and one of the best ways to deal with them is the unfortunate use of a Captcha.
+Bots are a threat on the modern Internet and one of the best ways to deal with them is the unfortunate use of a captcha.
 This captcha does not use javascript or anything running client side.
 Has the ability to detect bypassing.
 Should be used as part of a multi-tiered security strategy.
 Requires a gateway or firewalling device to read the blocklist it generates to be useful.